UserLevelUp/OpNode/README.md

 Adding a JSON Schema operation to a parent node so all children follow it is also an issue on the extremely hard list.

-Also need to add XML schema is a good thing.
+Also need to add XML schema.

 Add an XSLT operations to a particular node.